trygvis/jetbrains-dpkg/README.md

 SYNOPSIS
 --------

-    ./build-package -p <product> [-v <version>] [-u]
+    ./build-package -p <product> [-t <release type>]

 EXAMPLE
 -------

-Build the latest EAP of a Jetbrains product
+Build the latest build of a Jetbrains product

-    ./build-package -p idea-iu
+    ./build-package -p IIU

+Find all products:

+    ./build-package -l

 DESCRIPTION
 --------

-`build-package` will create a Debian package of a product from Jetbrains The packages can be installed using dpkg and/or distributed from local package repositories.
+`build-package` will create a Debian package of a product from Jetbrains.
+The packages can be installed using dpkg and/or distributed from local package repositories.

 It will either download the version given or download the latest EAP